Selma THAGARD

 Also published as: WO2015058122 (A1)

-An electrical discharge plasma reactor system for inactivating one
+An electrical discharge plasma reactor system for inactivating

-or more pathogens in a liquid.
+one or more pathogens in a liquid.
 The reactor system includes a

-reactor chamber configured to hold the liquid, a silver discharge
+reactor chamber configured to hold the liquid, a silver

-electrode and a non-discharge electrode disposed within the
+discharge electrode and a non-discharge electrode disposed

 BACKGROUND